Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Holafly’s UK connectivity is a bit complicated and has changed over time.
 Based on current information, Holafly uses O2 as its primary UK network partner, with the ability to roam onto Vodafone and Three in some areas.
 The exact network mix seems to vary by plan and region.

-The important thing is that Holafly does NOT include EE.
-This is a significant gap — Ofcom independent data confirms EE has the widest geographic coverage, making its absence notable for rural travel.
+The critical thing: Holafly does NOT include EE.
+This is a significant gap.
+Ofcom independent data confirms EE has the widest geographic coverage, making its absence notable for rural travel.
 O2 has decent city coverage but falls away quickly in the countryside, especially in Scotland, the Lake District, and Snowdonia.
+Holafly’s O2-based connection can drop to single-digit Mbps — or no service at all — along popular hiking routes like Helvellyn.

 Holafly UK plans and pricing

 Holafly is significantly more expensive than the competition on a per-GB basis for limited data plans.
 The 10 GB plan at $19 is more than double Airalo’s price for the same amount.
-But the unlimited plans are where Holafly makes its case.
+That’s not a small premium — it’s a radically different pricing tier.
+The unlimited plans are where Holafly makes its case, but even there, the value proposition is shaky when you dig into the details.

 Is Holafly’s unlimited data actually unlimited?

 Broadly, yes.
-There is a fair use policy, but it is generous enough that most users will not encounter throttling during normal use.
+There’s a fair use policy, but it’s generous enough that most users won’t encounter throttling during normal use.

-The catch is that Holafly’s unlimited data only works on 4G.
+The catch: Holafly’s unlimited data only works on 4G.
 Despite supporting 5G on their network partners, the unlimited plans are limited to 4G speeds.
-You get about 10-40 Mbps in cities according to my tests, which is fine for everything including HD video streaming.
+Speeds of 10-40 Mbps are typical in UK cities, which is fine for everything including HD video streaming.
 But you won’t get the 100+ Mbps 5G speeds you might get from a direct network plan.
+Selling an “unlimited premium” plan without 5G in 2026 feels like a strange choice.

 Holafly app and experience

 Holafly’s app is clean and professional.
-Installation is straightforward, though some users report occasional hiccups with the automatic activation.
-Their instructions are clear and they have guides for most phone models.
+Installation is straightforward, though there can be occasional hiccups with the automatic activation.
+Their instructions are clear and they’ve got guides for most phone models.

 Holafly customer support

 Holafly offers 24/7 live chat support, which is better than providers that rely on email-only support.
-Support quality is generally reported as decent by users.
+Support quality is generally decent.
+This is a genuine advantage over Airalo’s 2-24 hour response times.

 That said, the unlimited data policy means most users never need to contact support.
 The plan either works or it doesn’t, and since there’s no data cap to worry about, there’s less need to top up or manage your plan.